 If customers attempt to redeem the coupon during dates or times when it’s invalid, you have the option to display an error message.
 This serves as a helpful way to guide customers to the correct timing when the promotion is actually active.

 Everybody loves a coupon.
 However, coupons can be a double-edged sword.
 If you offer coupons without any usage limits or expiry dates, some customers will take advantage of them.
 Ultimately, that can affect your bottom line and scare you away from using coupons in the future.

 Out of the box, WooCommerce offers several features that enable you to limit coupon usage.
 However, you can do a lot better if you use Advanced Coupons.
-With Advanced Coupons, you’ll be able to set WooCommerce coupon expiry times down to the minute.
-You can also add error messages for when customers try to use coupons outside of allowed dates.
-Plus, you get access to a broad range of advanced usage limitation features.
+With Advanced Coupons, you’ll be able to set WooCommerce coupon expiry times in 3 easy steps:

 Do you have any questions about how to set WooCommerce coupon expiry times?
 Let’s talk about them in the comments section below!